Estimated reading time: 5 minutes

 In terms of office lighting, you want to select an option that provides the right ambiance, prevents eyestrain, and minimizes glare on your computer screen.
 Neutral-white LED bulbs provide warm, natural light and are available for recessed light fixtures, desk lamps, and floor lamps.

 Next, organize your office furniture, so your printer, telephone, and files are easily accessible.
 File cabinets, side tables, and shelves can be located in a manner that keeps your workspace organized.
 Next, your desk is where you will spend the most time, so keep it clean and tidy.

 The last thing you want is for your desk to have a computer, modem, telephone, mobile device, printer, pencil holder, business card holder, trays, picture frames, and piles of paperwork and office supplies fighting for real estate.
 This clutter can make it hard to find what you need, reducing your productivity.

 Put your health and well-being first.

 You will sit at your desk between six and eight hours a day.
 Therefore, investing in an ergonomically correct chair that can reduce or even prevent the onset of back pains is good.
-In a nationwide study conducted by a leading office supply retailer, 7 in 10 workers said their chairs caused discomfort.
-In addition, the right chair can maximize your back support and help you maintain good posture while working.
+The right chair can maximize your back support and help you maintain good posture while working.